sahilmishra03/WHATSAPP_TEXT_SCHEDULER/README.md

 ## ✨ Features

-✅ Schedule a custom message for any chat
+✅ Demonstrates how a scheduled message system could work
-✅ Message appears automatically on the set time
+✅ Set a custom message and exact delivery time
 ✅ Clean and modern Flutter UI
-✅ Firebase used for real-time message storage and updates
+✅ Firebase for real-time data sync
-✅ Local scheduling using Flutter’s background mechanism
+✅ Local scheduling logic for automation
-✅ Educational and practical project for students
+✅ Educational and practical concept for students

 ---